rlanvin/php-rrule/README.md

 non-compliant combinations of rule parts, that the python version otherwise accepts.
 There are also some additional features in this version.

-## Documentation

-Complete doc is available in [the wiki](https://github.com/rlanvin/php-rrule/wiki).

 ## License